it’s about relationships, this Greek letter pi,

 Susan Carroll Jewell is an East Coast writer.
 Her poetry has been informed by a series of disparate experiences and unmanageable interests, the confluence having emptied like a flood into her own collective memory.
-Born in Massachusetts and now living in Upstate New York, Robert Mueller had better luck studying law at UVA.
+Born in Massachusetts and now living in Upstate New York, her graduate school advisor at the University of Virginia derided her for being neither fish nor fowl, to which she would add nor good red herring.
+Robert Mueller had better luck studying law at UVA.

 Editorial art by Elle Aviv Newton.